gruckion/learning-web-components-and-stenciljs/stenciljs-basics/notes.md

 ## State in stencil

 If we want to manage state within our component it is possible to use `@Prop()` with immutable, but if we only want to manage the state from within our component and not expose it.
 Then we will need to use the `@Statr()` decorator.
 Stencil will automatically render the content when state changes occur.

+## Stencil public methods

+To define a function within our component that can be called through javascript, we must use the `@Method()` decorator.